bbanting/budgettool/README.md

 - target instance is created when first entry is created or when amount is set
 - Make command params dependant on others
 - Use validators in ForkCommand?
+- Improve the interface to kelevsma
+- Set screen attr in Command class def?